Updated: Nov 26, 2022

 Regenerative farming in Hampshire.

-I hope that this blog will be the first of many in my new Local Discovery series.
+I hope that this blog will be the first of many in my new Local Spotlight series.
 I would like to highlight some of the planet friendly activities, community groups, campaigns and businesses that are based in Hampshire.
 This first post was inspired by a lovely person in the shop who let me know they'd recently bought some of the Worthy Earth's produce at a REKO Ring.

 I'd not heard of this kind of marketplace before but it is inspiring.
 Through the REKO Ring a community of producers and farmers come together in one place to commune with, and sell directly to local customers.